Love for God - Love for each other - Love for learning

 The Tuesday Mass at St Osmund’s Church is led by a class of children each week.
 The parishioners and parents who attend these masses love this very special link between Parish and School.
 The school is also very lucky to have a dedicated member of staff who runs a weekly Meditation and Reflection club at lunchtimes and there is the Spirit Club which runs each Monday after school.

 Our Catholic faith can be seen all around us, from the songs and hymns we sing, to the colourful displays on our walls and our beautiful statue of Mary at the centre of the school.
 At the heart of our faith is our love of God and each other.
 Our children learn a strong moral code and how to care for their friends.
 This is enhanced through our curriculum, our attitudes and our reflective areas.

-We are supporting the Trussell Trust with their shoebox appeal.
-The children are getting together to help other children in other countries who won't be receiving gifts or even a Christmas at all.
-The school collected 90 boxes in total and have made a real difference.
+Every year, we support the Trussell Trust with their Shoebox Appeal.
+The children get together to help other children in other countries who won't be receiving gifts or even a Christmas at all.
+Last year, the school collected 90 boxes in total which will help make a real difference.
 We have really been living our mission.
 Thank you for all of your help!

 Come and see our Lenten Promises in school.
 We will also be hosting the stations of the cross.
-All the children have contributed to thought provoking and reflective stations.
+All the children contribute towards thought provoking and reflective stations.
 See out home page for more photographs of previous Stations of the Cross.

 Our Pope Francis Display

 We have made our own Pope Francis display, showing his tweets!
 You can always come into to school to write a question to him.
 We will be writing to Pope Francis in the Summer!